matteocrippa/awesome-swift/README.md

 ### Video

 * [Player](https://github.com/piemonte/Player) - iOS video player in Swift, simple drop in component for playing and streaming media.

-### Webserver
-*Would you like host a webserver in your device?
-Here you can find how to do it.*

-* [NetworkObjects](https://github.com/colemancda/NetworkObjects) - REST HTTP Server written in Swift.
-Builds REST API from Core Data.
-* [swifter](https://github.com/glock45/swifter) - Http server written in Swift with routing handler.
-* [XcodeServerSDK](https://github.com/czechboy0/XcodeServerSDK) - Access Xcode Server API with native Swift objects.

 ## Misc
 *Miscellaneous Swift related projects*